zemn-me/monorepo/README.md

 <a name="roadmap"></a>
 ## Roadmap

-* Add `rust_toolchain` rule to make it easy to use a custom Rust toolchain.
 * Add tool for taking `Cargo.toml` and generating a `WORKSPACE` file with workspace rules for pulling external dependencies.
 * Improve expressiveness of features and support for [Cargo's feature